peixyhe/seismic-catalog_vis_demo/README.md

 </p>

 ## 5. M-F Plot Based on RBF Kernel Function
-This plot measures the damage degree of earthquakes of varying magnitudes, employing a visual characterization scheme using Gaussian kernel functions based on M-F diagrams.
+This plot assesses the damage caused by earthquakes of varying magnitudes, utilizing a visual characterization scheme based on Gaussian kernel functions derived from M-F diagrams.

 ### 5.1 Function
 <p align="center">